 If you are not satisfied with the outcome of your student grievance, you may submit your complaint to an external entity.
-Contact information for external entities is available at umgc.edu/terms-and-conditions/disclosures/ external-complaint-processes.
+Contact information for external entities is available at umgc.edu/externalcomplaint.

 Change of Address

 If you move while enrolled at UMGC, you must not only leave a forwarding address with the U.S. Postal Service but also notify UMGC by updating your personal information in MyUMGC.